box/spout/README.md

 $writer->setShouldUseInlineStrings(false); // will use shared strings
 ```

+> ##### Note on Apple Numbers and iOS support
+>
+> Apple's products (Numbers and the iOS previewer) don't support inline strings and display empty cells instead.
+Therefore, if these platforms need to be supported, make sure to use shared strings!

 #### New sheet creation

 It is also possible to change the behavior of the writer when the maximum number of rows (1,048,576) have been written in the current sheet: